dda-derek-wendell/Documentation/_entries/0200_overview.md

 number: 200
 title: Overview
 ---
->**Objective:** Successful installation and configuration of data provider's Salesforce package
+>**Objective:** Successful installation and configuration of Dodge Link for Salesforce

 **What you'll need:**
 Package Installation URL and Install Key from order email
 Salesforce user with Admin permissions
+Salesforce Professional with Bulk API or higher edition

 **Estimated time to complete:** 30 minutes